"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 can work with their people to create bylines and other content that interests them and

 their readers, making for another way to establish legitimacy and authority.
-Some trade

-involved in the buying process early enough to consume such content other ways.
+be involved in the buying process early enough to consume such content other ways.

 things happen, as marketing might not even be aware of what media relations is doing, or